Coolidge Expansion Project FAQ

 The final air quality permit will be a federally enforceable document containing applicable emission limits and standards that Coolidge is responsible for meeting and will contain recordkeeping, monitoring and reporting conditions necessary to demonstrate compliance with all applicable requirements.

 The CEP generation method is simple cycle, which uses aeroderivative turbines similar to those used in the aviation industry.
-It does not rely on steam to produce power, so it uses significantly less water than other types of generation, such as a combined cycle natural gas power plant.
+It does not rely on steam to produce power, so it uses significantly less water than other types of generation, such as a combined-cycle natural gas power plant.

 Before the Coolidge site property was a natural gas generating site, the allowable groundwater use on the property was 736 acre-feet per year.
 After the proposed expansion, total water usage at Coolidge Generating Station is not expected to exceed 450 acre-feet per year — a 40% reduction in the water use previously allowed on the property.